luckened/portfolio/README.md

 ## Timeline

-the durations are all an approximation, i've made several pauses during the development
+the durations are all an approximation, I've made several pauses during the development

-20min - bootstrap project with create-next-app utility tool & deploy to vercel 1h - setup themes and main homepage
+30min - bootstrap project with create-next-app utility tool, deploy to vercel & project cleanup 1h - setup themes and main homepage
+1h - setup lazy load jobs in main homepage with suspense & react.lazy
+1h30 - setup vercel postgres db, /messages (list all messages page) 1h - setup message form: state, db insertion and a minimal validation